 - 2017: LG Chem was merged with LG Life Sciences.
 The company released Zemirou, the first compound drug in Korea.
 In addition, LG Electronics launched “LG Signature OLED TV W” Type 77 whereas LG Innotek developed a UV-C LED with the world’s highest output.

 - 2018: LG Display developed the world’s first 88-inch 8K OLED display.
 LG Electronics acquired ZKW, which is a global premium headlamp company.

-- The acronym of LG was derived the earlier title of the company “Lucky GoldStar”.
-Also, the alphabet letters “L” and “G” in a circle symbolizes the future, world, humanity, youth, and technology.
+- The acronym of LG has derived from the earlier title of the company “Lucky GoldStar”.
+Also, the alphabet letters “L” and “G” in a circle symbolize the future, world, humanity, youth, and technology.
 The company’s logo LG is associated with the tagline “Life’s Good”.

 - The company released a line of mobile phones with stronger curves after using a banana as inspiration.
 These phones were easy to hold in hand and against the cheek.

 - LG Electronics controls over 118 local subsidiaries worldwide, with roughly 75,000 executives and employees

 - Since 2009, the LG company has reached and maintained the prestigious title of the number three mobile phone manufacturer in the world